Lumentum Holdings Inc (LITE) Shares Decline Despite Market Challenges - News Heater

-The stock of Lumentum Holdings Inc (NASDAQ: LITE) has decreased by -0.70 when compared to last closing price of 43.10.
-Despite this, the company has experienced a -1.74% fall in its stock price over the last five trading sessions.
+Lumentum Holdings Inc (NASDAQ: LITE)’s stock price has decreased by -4.83 compared to its previous closing price of 44.08.
+However, the company has seen a -0.83% decrease in its stock price over the last five trading sessions.
 The Motley Fool reported 2023-10-16 that Coherent and Lumentum are both leading laser and optical chip makers.
 Coherent is larger and operates a growing silicon carbide business.

 Is It Worth Investing in Lumentum Holdings Inc (NASDAQ: LITE) Right Now?

-Additionally, the 36-month beta value for LITE is 1.11.
-There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 2 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”
+Moreover, the 36-month beta value for LITE is 1.14.
+Analysts have varying opinions on the stock, with 8 analysts rating it as a “buy,” 2 as “overweight,” 6 as “hold,” and 1 as “sell.”

-The average price predicted by analysts for LITE is $50.84, which is $8.04 above the current price.
-The public float for LITE is 66.18M and currently, short sellers hold a 13.01% ratio of that float.
-The average trading volume of LITE on December 01, 2023 was 1.29M shares.
+The average price recommended by analysts for Lumentum Holdings Inc (LITE) is $50.84, which is $8.89 above the current market price.
+The public float for LITE is 66.18M and currently, short sellers hold a 13.01% of that float.
+On December 06, 2023, LITE’s average trading volume was 1.28M shares.

 LITE’s Market Performance

-LITE’s stock has seen a -1.74% decrease for the week, with a 9.16% rise in the past month and a -20.93% fall in the past quarter.
-The volatility ratio for the week is 2.27%, and the volatility levels for the past 30 days are at 3.67% for Lumentum Holdings Inc The simple moving average for the last 20 days is 0.73% for LITE stock, with a simple moving average of -12.65% for the last 200 days.
+LITE’s stock has seen a -0.83% decrease for the week, with a -1.89% drop in the past month and a -19.84% fall in the past quarter.
+The volatility ratio for the week is 3.64%, and the volatility levels for the past 30 days are at 3.76% for Lumentum Holdings Inc The simple moving average for the past 20 days is -2.33% for LITE’s stock, with a -13.98% simple moving average for the past 200 days.

 Analysts’ Opinion of LITE